Jchau0619/prework-for-Summer-Internship/README.md

 I did not use any outside souces, I used eveything that was provided to me.

 2. What was a challenge you encountered in creating this submission (be specific)?
 How did you overcome it? some of the challenges while working on this submisson that I faced was working on code that i did not really understand.
 However by reading more into it and doing a bit of research I was able to understand how to code a bit of javascript and css.
 Im still a bit unsure on some parts of the javascript such as the code in the playTone function and startTone.
-However I am hopping to understand it more as I get more experience in Coding in javaScript.
+However I am hopping to understand it more as I get more experience in Coding in javaScript. after noticing that it is a bit like C++ in a way, i figured out how to impliemnt it so that when 3 mistakes were made then it the gameover screen would pop up.

 3. What questions about web development do you have after completing your submission?
 Some questions that I have about web developer is this how most websites written with javascript, css and html? and how do websites connenet to severs in order to save information? also how do web developer remember all of these syntax of coding these differerent coding languages ?